hharryyf/codeforcepractice/README.md

 https://codeforces.com/problemset/problem/154/C

-894. A Bit Similar (bitmask, greedy, line sweep)
-We should realize only the last 20 bits can be non-zero, the reason is 1<<20 is much more than 1e6.
+894. A Bit Similar (diff=2400, bitmask, greedy, line sweep) We should realize only the last 20 bits can be non-zero, the reason is 1<<20 is much more than 1e6.
 This would make the problem solvable.https://codeforces.com/contest/1469/problem/E

-895. Power Sockets (greedy, line sweep)
-Firstly, not hard to proof the answer cannot exceed 8e5.
+895. Power Sockets (diff= 2600, greedy, line sweep) Firstly, not hard to proof the answer cannot exceed 8e5.
 The idea is we should validate the answer one by one, how can this get done efficiently?
 The greedy approach is each time find the nearest vertices to the root and connect l[i] (which must be sorted in non-increasing order)'s middle point to it.
 As long as at some i our total available vertices is no less than K